 In the US, unintentional injuries and accidents are the third leading cause of death only after heart disease and cancer.

 A majority of these accidents lead to wrongful death, which is death attributed to another party’s negligence.
 If your loved one was a victim of wrongful death, then you could be eligible for compensation.

-The chances of winning the case will highly depend on whether you have presented your lawyer with the appropriate proper wrongful death documents.
+The chances of winning the case will highly depend on whether you have presented your wrongful death law firm with the appropriate proper wrongful death documents.
 What exactly are these documents?